jamii/jams/README.md

 I'm going to spend tomorrow fleshing out as much of the parsing as possible and then switch to trying to analyze and execute some of the simpler tests.

+## Day 4

+I lost a lot of time in the morning to segfaults in the zig compiler.
+I eventually worked around it by moving more stuff from comptime to codegen.

+I fleshed out the parser and grammar a bunch more.
+I added memoization again to handle left recursion, as well as a ton of debugging output.

+I was making pretty good progress through parsing more and more queries when something I added caused some queries to loop seemingly forever in the parser.
+I've been bangind my head against this for hours and getting nowhere.

+I suspect something in the interaction between memoization and the stack of expr_* types that handle precedence in the grammar.
+Maybe I'll figure it out tomorrow.

+It's not looking good for passing any tests at all, let alone all of them :|

 &nbsp;

 &nbsp;